-Chosen colors are like a proper fit: a detail that can entirely make or break an outfit.
+Chosen colors are like a proper fit – a detail that can entirely make or break an outfit.

 Very nice clothing in the wrong color combinations will still make you look bland and boring, or loud and foolish.

-Any outfit will be a combination of these colors and the “neutrals” — white, black, and the two combined to make grays of varying darkness.
-Brown is sometimes described as a “neutral” base for an outfit as well, but it is still a combination of color wheel hues, and usually reads closest to orange or red-orange in outfits.
+Any outfit will be a combination of these colors and the ‘neutrals' – white, black, and the two combined to make grays of varying darkness.
+Brown is sometimes described as a ‘neutral' base for an outfit as well, but it is still a combination of color wheel hues, and usually reads closest to orange or red-orange in outfits.

 Understanding which relationships on the color wheel look “good” to human eyes and which seem bland or garish is the key to using the color wheel in coordinating your outfits.